 What action does the Council take against pavement parking?

-If there are yellow lines (waiting restrictions) on the highway adjacent to the pavement, then a parking ticket (Penalty Charge Notice) would be issued since a vehicle parked in this manner is in contravention of the waiting restrictions.
-Waiting restrictions cover the highway from centre of highway to back of footpath.
+If there are yellow lines (waiting restrictions) on the highway adjacent to the pavement, then the council may issue a parking ticket (Penalty Charge Notice), because a vehicle parked in this manner is in contravention of the waiting restrictions.
+Waiting restrictions cover the entire highway from centre of highway to back of footpath (not just the carriageway).

 Why is pavement parking a problem?